 Nam Long Shan Hike

 To complete the hike, trace your steps back to the MTR station.
-In fact, if you didn’t get a chance to admire the views of the South China Sea, they’re quite spectacular on the way down.
-With such incredible views, it’s no surprise that the Brick Hill Hike (Nam Long Shan Hike) is quite popular during both sunset and sunrise.
+If you didn’t get a chance to admire the views of the South China Sea, they’re quite spectacular on the way down.

 As always, if you enjoyed this hike, drop us a comment below or feel free to share it on the social media channel of your choice.